 They only provide vague or ambiguous information in their whitepapers.

 To give their audience an understanding of the token’s workings, token developers often include a whitepaper along with their token.
-If there isn’t a clear strategy or goal, it may be time for other solutions.
+It may be time for other solutions if there isn’t a clear strategy or goal.

 Yields and returns are too high